MarnixCroes/libbitcoin-doc/docs/FAQ.md

 ### How to run a Libbitcoin node?

+> To run a Libbitcoin node, a Libbitcoin Server should be run.
+However, as the Server is still a work in progress, solely the node can be run for testing purposes.

 Install the required dependencies: boost & libsecp256k1.

 Build the required libraries: libbitcoin-system, libbitcoin-network, libbitcoin-database & libbitcoin-node.

-Then run the resulting bn executable.
+Then run the resulting `bn` executable.

 ### What are the dependencies?